jmnyarega/Pivot-Table/README.md

 ```

 #### Assumptions
-   - The component only supports two rowDimensions at the moment
+   - The component only supports two row dimensions at the moment
    - One aggregator is supported - SUM
    - Typescript does most* of the testing hence few tests writted
    - The component won't recieve a large dataset i.e 1GB
-   - We won't have may rowDimensions - more than two
+   - We won't have may row dimensions - more than two

 #### Next steps
    - Support more than 2 row dimensions